tmtmtmtm/reading/_drafts/The_Noble_Hustle.md

 > good news.
 Our national animal is the hope camel.
 We have no national bird.
 > All the birds are dead.”

+> “The Alabama in her voice was strong.
+She’d made no effort to shed her
+> Southern accent during her time in the city.
+I respected that, as I’d
+> worked hard over the years to flatten my Anhedonian accent, which one
+> linguist memorably described as ‘like a flock of geese getting beaten by
+> tire irons.’”

+> “Coach gave me Harrington homework, and I made slow but incremental progress
+> through his strategies for satellites, internet tourneys, and brick-and-mortar
+> showdowns.
+His words yielded new interpretations over time, like a really
+> neat poem or a divorce settlement… Harrington hipped innocents like me to the
+> late-stage tourney mind-set and late-hand strategies, giving names to that
+> which I understood only on a subconscious level.”

+> “Pick your fights like you pick your nose: with complete awareness of where
+> you are.”

+> “I’d long aspired to the laid-back lifestyle of exhibits at Madame Tussaud’s.
+> There are cool perks.
+You don’t have to move around that much or waste
+> energy on fake smiles, and every now and then someone shows up to give you
+> a good dusting.”

+> “Poker was the perfect game for me, as I didn’t have to speak.
+It was like
+> Disneyland for hermits.
+I had found the place where I could go out among
+> the humans, elbow to elbow for hours, and not say a fucking word.
+It brought
+> me back to the old days, when I first started to write, and I’d spend whole
+> days shut up in my apartment and the only thing I’d say to another living
+> being was ‘… and a pack of Winston Lights.’”

+> “The world is a disease you shake off in the desert.
+To delude yourself
+> that you are a human being with thoughts and feelings, when your experience
+> is but the shadow of truly living—it moves me to tears.
+Although I should
+> note that in Anhedonian, the word tears means “to shrug in a distinctive
+> ‘well, what are you gonna do?’ fashion,” and has nothing to do with lachrymal
+> fluids produced by glands in the eye.”

+> “We live in an age in which sitcoms outnumber miracles, and perhaps that
+> is what we deserve. ”

+> “Exploitive play asked, How can I take advantage of this situation?
+The
+> optimum play of Math Players inquires, What is the correct play for this
+> situation?
+Super-aggressive chest-thumping before the flop, like sociopathic
+> raising and re-raising when all you have is 9-3 offsuit, will fatten your
+> stack as long as you can scare people off.
+But eventually exploitative
+> players will have to duel through the Flop, the Turn, and the River, and
+> they’ll need a deeper tool kit.
+The Math Players insist that over time,
+> sticking to a solid core strategy will maximize profits.”

+> “Stu Ungar once said to me, “Sexton, always remember this: All two aces
+> are good for is to win a small pot or lose a big one.”

+> “You can sort players into dependable categories.
+Tight is conservative.
+> Loose plays a lot of hands.
+Loose-Aggressive plays a lot of hands, plays
+> a lot of shit, but will bully you with betting.
+At the first table, I
+> played something that might be called Tight-Incompetent.”

+> “I’d seen someone on Coach’s poker feed say that hubris is the short stack
+> ordering a massage.”